thaibirding.com by Nick Upton

 Salt Farms: Finding the salt farms is the key to locating Spoon-billed Sandpiper and many other species of shorebirds.
 Salt farms consist of a series of small, square, shallow pools and they are easy enough to spot even if you have never seen one before.
 Sometimes, on arrival at Khok Kham, it can appear disappointing, with very few birds obvious.
 The birds here move around the site, following the water levels that suit them most.
 Typically they seek out ponds that are in the process of being drained and have a shallow layer of water still in them and/or ponds that have small puddles with soft mud.

-(Photos by Nick Upton)
+(Marsh Sandpiper by Nick Upton)

 Once the congregations of shorebirds has been located species such as Spotted Redshank, Broad-billed Sandpiper, Curlew Sandpiper, Marsh Sandpiper and Kentish Plover are usually common.

 Spoon-billed Sandpiper is a tiny bird and usually likes to feed on the edge of very shallow water or muddy patches alongside Red-necked Stint.
 Its bill shape is not always obvious until it is seen face on so close scrutiny of all the stint-sized birds is advised.
-Commoner birds likely to be seen while searching include Whiskered Tern, Greater Sand Plover, Lesser Sand Plover, Temminck's Stint and Long-toed Stint.
+Commoner birds likely to be seen while searching include Whiskered Tern, Greater Sand Plover, Tibetan Sand Plover, Temminck's Stint and Long-toed Stint.
 Some of the rarer birds that also show up here are Great Knot and Nordmann's Greenshank.
 These birds are usually present but in smaller numbers than some other sites.

 Mangrove Centre: A small mangrove research centre gives access to some of the commonest mangrove species such as Collared Kingfisher, Pied Fantail and Golden-bellied Gerygone.
 This latter species can usually be heard before it is seen and is common even in mangrove fragments.During migratory periods these mangrove fragments can be interesting in turning up species like Yellow-rumped Flycatcher or Eastern Crowned Warbler.